john5223/timescale_benchmark/README.md

 This project sets up a flask api to run tasks to query postgres/timescaledb database.
 Queries are generated from a csv input file of timestamps to query an average for.
 Time it takes to query database is returned from the task and aggregated inside a different worker.

+Currently working off of code in `worker_simple`

+All other directories are for expanding this project into different types of workers.

 Docker containers:

 	- api